 Ingredients

-- 6 egg whites
+- Egg whites

-- 6 tablespoon coconut flour
+- Coconut flour

-- 1 teaspoon baking powder
+- Baking powder

-- 1 teaspoon vanilla extract
+- Banilla extract

 By the way, you can also use most of these same ingredients for these protein waffles or these protein donuts so I highly recommend checking out those recipes out soon too!
 And you can even use the protein powder to make this protein coffee recipe or protein balls recipe next!

-How to Make Protein Pancakes
+How To Make Protein Pancakes

-The pancake batter is made in a blender and the pancakes cook up in about 5 minutes.
-I also have a video of this recipe up on my Youtube channel if you want to follow along.
+Making this recipe couldn't be simpler.
+The pancake batter is made in a blender, and the pancakes cook up in about 5 minutes.
+I also have a video of this recipe up on my YouTube channel if you want to follow along.
+Anyway, here are the step-by-step instructions on how to make them.

-Step 1: Make the Protein Pancake Batter
+Step 1: Make The Batter

-Then, start pulsing your blender to combine the ingredients until smooth.
+First, put all the ingredients into a blender.
+That would be your egg whites, cottage cheese, vanilla extract, coconut flour, whey protein powder, and baking powder.
+Start pulsing your blender to combine the ingredients until smooth.
 Also, since the pancake batter is going to be really thick, I recommend you use a rubber spatula in between pulses to help evenly combine the ingredients.
+Having said that, your pancake batter is ready when it's smooth and thick with no lumps.

-Step 2: Prep To Cook The Protein Pancakes
+Step 2: Prep To Cook

 Next, pour your pancake batter into a medium-sized bowl.
-Because the batter is super thick, it can be a pain to try and pour it directly from the blender and a bowl will make it a lot easier to pour your pancakes into the pan.
+Because the batter is super thick, it can be a pain to try and pour it directly from the blender, and a bowl will make it a lot easier to pour your pancakes into the pan.
+Grab a pan, put it over medium-high heat, and spritz some non-stick spray on it.

-Step 3: Cook The Protein Pancakes
+Step 3: Cook The Pancakes

+I usually like cooking one huge pancake, but this recipe can make a stack of 4 medium-sized pancakes if that's more your style.
+So pour as much batter as you want into the hot skillet and cook for about 3 minutes.
 You'll know your pancakes are ready on one side when bubbles start to form on the top.
 Then, just flip and cook for another 2-3 minutes before removing it from the pan.

 The best way to store these protein pancakes would be to put them in an airtight container in the fridge.
 Stored this way, your protein pancakes will stay good for up to 3 days.